Generating Image Adversarial Examples by Embedding Digital Watermarks: Related Work

-Digital watermarking has also been applied to deep learning, such as protecting deep learning models (e.g., see the scheme of Zhang et al. \cite{zhang2018protecting}).
-In another work, Le et al.\cite{le2019adversarial} proposed a remote watermarking extraction scheme to ensure flexibility in watermarking-enabled deep learning model protection.
-Deep learning models can also be applied in the watermarking domain.
-For example, Quiring et al. \cite{quiring2018adversarial} used deep learning model to extract digital watermarking in images without knowing the underpinning watermarking scheme, and Wen et al. \cite{wen2019romark} proposed using deep learning technology to build a robust watermarking system.
+Digital watermarking has also been applied to DNNs, such as protecting DNNs (e.g., see the scheme of Zhang et al. \cite{zhang2018protecting} for DNNs' intellectual property protection).
+In another work, Le et al.\cite{le2019adversarial} proposed a remote watermarking extraction scheme to ensure flexibility in watermarking-enabled DNN protection.
+DNNs can also be applied in the watermarking domain.
+For example, Quiring et al. \cite{quiring2018adversarial} used DNNs to extract digital watermarks in images without knowing the underpinning watermarking scheme, additionally, Wen et al. \cite{wen2019romark} proposed using DNNs to build a robust watermarking system.

-Another research direction is to use digital watermarking to mislead the deep learning system.
-For example, Shafahi et al. \cite{shafahi2018poison} proposed using watermarking to facilitate poisoning attacks against deep learning models.
-Although most of the adversarial example attacks using digital watermarking focused on images, it has been suggested that watermarking can also be utilized in other types of deep learning models.
+Another research direction is to utilize digital watermarks to mislead the DNNs.
+For example, Shafahi et al. \cite{shafahi2018poison} proposed using watermarking to facilitate poisoning attacks against DNNs.
+Although most of the adversarial example attacks using digital watermarks focused on images, it has been suggested that watermarking can also be utilized in other types of DNNs.
 For example, Chen et al. \cite{chen2020attacking} proposed a scheme to utilize digital watermarks in text, so that text recognition produces incorrect results.
+Jia et al. \cite{jia2020adv} proposed Adv-watermark that putting the visible watermarks on the images to cause perturbations for generating adversarial examples.
+They also proposed a new optimization algorithm named Basin Hopping Evolution (BHE) that is combined with Adv-watermark to generate adversarial examples under black-box settings in a short time.

+For invisible digital watermark-based methods, Anshumaan et al. \cite{anshumaan2020wavetransform} proposed WaveTransform that can generate adversarial noises according to the low-frequency and high-frequency subbands.
+Specifically, WaveTransform applies wavelet decomposition to analyze the frequency subbands, then the frequency subbands are also used for conducting the adversarial examples.
+Yahya et al. \cite{yahya2020probabilistic} presented applying frequency-domain approaches, such as DWT and DCT, to craft perturbations in frequency component for generating adversarial examples by embedding a special designed digital watermark image to the targeted images from the MINST dataset.

+However, for the scheme proposed by Anshumaan et al. \cite{anshumaan2020wavetransform}, they only adopt wavelet decomposition to explain how to generate suitable noise and did not consider applying embedding digital watermarks to generate adversarial examples.
+In addition, for the work of Yahya et al. \cite{yahya2020probabilistic}, though they attempt to embed a special watermark image to generate adversarial examples for the MINST dataset, the generation process of this special watermark is not clear and the scheme is hard to extend to other datasets or more DNN structures.